aliasgherman/documentations/docs/ltefdddimensioning.md

 - This text is aimed to understand the **LTE-FDD** capacity calculations.
+These are without DSS enabled
 - The text shall try to explain how a future Traffic forecast can be translated into required resources based on **Statistics** and Observations from current Live Network.
 - Essentially, this is a **practical dimensioning** exercise and **not** a theoretical one.
 Difference in both approaches is that for theoretical discussion, we assume a certain overhead for all our channels and work towards building the right model, whereas for practical dimensioning we shall get all these inputs via the available Statistics and plugin to our model to get desired results.